RoboJackets/robocup-software/docs/source/getting_started.rst

     make simulator-cli

 This builds an executable in ``framework/build/bin``.
-Like any other executable, it can be run with ``./[filepath-to-executable]``.
+Like any other executable, it can be run with ``[filepath-to-executable]``.
 Since we're already in the ``framework/build/`` directory, simply run:

 .. code-block:: sh

    ./bin/simulator-cli

-Note that the absolute filepath works from anywhere:
+Note also that the absolute filepath works from any directory:

 .. code-block:: sh

-   ./framework/build/bin/simulator-cli
+   ~/framework/build/bin/simulator-cli

 We're a Division B team, so add the flag `-g` and the option `2020B` to use the Division B field dimensions, like so: